What is socialized medicine?

 No, Obamacare is not socialized medicine.
 Obamacare is another name for the Affordable Care Act (ACA), although people also often use the term Obamacare to refer to health plans sold through the health insurance Marketplace (exchange) in each state.
 These plans are offered by private health insurers such as Anthem, Kaiser, Cigna, Ambetter, Oscar, and UnitedHealthcare.
 And the doctors and hospitals that participate in their networks are also privately run, each with their own insurance contracts.

-The government is only involved insofar as it regulates the coverage that can be offered, and provides premium subsidies to eligible exchange enrollees (most enrollees are subsidy-eligible; this calculator will help you quickly determine your own subsidy eligibility).
+The government is only involved insofar as it regulates the coverage that can be offered, and provides premium subsidies to eligible exchange enrollees.
+(Most enrollees are subsidy-eligible.
+This calculator will help you quickly determine your own subsidy eligibility.)
 The coverage regulations include requirements that health plans cover pre-existing conditions, cover essential health benefits without caps on how much the plan will pay, have adequate provider networks, etc. But Obamacare is not socialized medicine, or anything even close to it.

-Note that although the U.S. does not have universal health care, single-payer health care, or socialized medicine, the American Medicare system is a single-payer program run by the federal government, which covers more than 67 million people.1 But Medicare is not socialized medicine because the doctors and hospitals are privately operated – the government pays them, but does not own or employ them.
-Medicaid is another public coverage program in the U.S., covering almost 80 million people,2 but it’s technically not a single-payer system as it’s funded jointly by the federal and state governments.
-And like Medicare, Medicaid is not socialized medicine because most of the medical providers are privately employed.
+Note that although the full U.S. population does not have universal healthcare, single-payer healthcare, or socialized medicine, the American Medicare system is a single-payer program run by the federal government, which covers 68 million people.4 But Medicare is not socialized medicine because the doctors and hospitals are privately operated – the government pays them, but does not own or employ them.

-How common are single-payer and universal health care?
+How common are single-payer and universal healthcare?

-According to World Population Review data, 17 countries around the world have single-payer health care.3 But far more countries — 78 as of 2024 — have universal health care.4 Most of them achieve it with a mix of public and private coverage and medical facilities, meaning that while their systems provide universal health care, they do not use socialized medicine or a single-payer approach.
+Most of those countries achieve universal coverage with a mix of public and private coverage and medical facilities, meaning that while their systems provide universal healthcare, they do not use socialized medicine or a single-payer approach.

 Footnotes

-- ”Medicare Monthly Enrollment, July 2024” Centers for Medicare & Medicaid Services.
-Accessed Nov.
-21, 2024 ⤶
+- “Medicare Monthly Enrollment, September 2024” Centers for Medicare & Medicaid Services.
+Accessed Feb.
+19, 2025 ⤶

-- ”July 2024 Medicaid & CHIP Enrollment Data Highlights” Centers for Medicare & Medicaid Services.
-Accessed Nov.
-21, 2024 ⤶
+- “October 2024 Medicaid & CHIP Enrollment Data Highlights” Centers for Medicare & Medicaid Services.
+Accessed Feb.
+19, 2025 ⤶

 - “Countries with Single Payer 2024” World Population Review.
 Accessed Nov.
 21, 2024 ⤶